tobyjoe/apex/CONTRIBUTING.md

 - __Reference the issue__: Ensure that your commit message references the issue with ".
 Closes #N"
 - __Add to feature list__: If your pull-request is for a feature, make sure to add it to the Readme's feature list

+# Requirements for development

+Apex requires Go 1.5 or higher.

 # Updating dependencies

 Currently Apex does not vendor deps, so you should update them with: